SeamPose: Repurposing Seams as Capacitive Sensors in a Shirt for Upper-Body Pose Tracking: Discussion, Limitations Future Work

 \subsection{Different Seam Patterns in Everyday Apparel}

-\theDevice{} focuses on leveraging seams in a shirt for upper body motion estimation.
-Similar to prior work~\cite{Mocapose}, we were only able to evaluate our approach in one shirt with one kind of commonly seen seam placements.
-However, there are many different clothing patterns.
-The seam pattern we chose has one of the smallest numbers of seams for long-sleeve garments, so we believe that ~\theDevice{} can be generalized to apparel with more seams, which offer more information on upper-body pose for the model to learn.

 As the ablation study shows, the performance decreased as we removed the sleeve electrode but the model can still infer the upper body pose from the seam electrodes around the shoulders.
 This indicates our approach holds the potential to work on short-sleeve shirts and sleeveless shirts with a slightly worse performance.
 However, if the shoulder electrodes do not exist, such as on strapped and strapless tops, it is unclear how our system will work.
 In the future, we plan to integrate sensing seams into more clothing patterns, including tops and bottoms (\textit{i.e.}, pants, shorts, skirts).
+Further, we chose the zigzag stitch as a common stitch for seaming on home sewing machines.
+Zigzag stitches are stretchable and allow natural fabric stretches as the wearer moves.
+Stretching the fabric with sewn thread in any direction decreases the measured capacitances.
+After hundreds of sessions with our prototype, there is no performance degradation caused by permanent deformations.
+From our experience, the stitch type may impact the raw signal qualities but is unlikely to greatly impact the tracking performance.
+Nevertheless, a formal characterization of stitch types (\textit{e.g.}, overlock stitches common for industrial seaming) remains essential for future work.